Annual Dues, Fees & Assessments

 To apply for reinstatement if you were once a member of the State Bar but resigned your membership, you must petition the Montana Supreme Court using the required petition form and may be required to submit to a character and fitness investigation, supply the supporting documentation, and pay the application fee.
 Unless otherwise ordered by the Supreme Court, resigned members will not be required to sit for any portion of the bar examination.
 (Section 1(b)(3) Rules for Admission to the Bar of Montana) You are also required to fulfill the same CLE requirements as inactive members requesting transfer to active status.
 (Rules for Continuing Legal Education, Rule 14)

-How do I transfer to Active, Inactive or Senior if I am on a Judicial status?
+How do I transfer to Active, Inactive, or Senior if I am on a Judicial status?

-A judicial member may change his or her status to that of an active, inactive or senior member by filing with the State Bar a written request and by paying the applicable dues, fees and assessments for that year.
+A judicial member may change his or her status to that of an active, inactive, or senior member by filing with the State Bar a written request and by paying the applicable dues, fees, and assessments for that year.
 For a transfer to active status the member will be responsible for the filing of the required 15 CLE credit hours in the year following the status change.

 How do I become a member of the Paralegal Section of the State Bar?

-What if I'm a suspended member?
+What if I am a suspended member?

 Please contact the State Bar - membership@montanabar.org - to determine reinstatement requirements.